 A number of areas have been highlighted as open to risk for wrongful convictions, many of which focus on the procedures in place within criminal trials and the reliance on evidence provided.

 Eyewitnesses can be a key part of any trial and this is evidence that is based on the memory of individuals who may have been in a high state of fear and anxiety at the time of the event in question.

 Human memory and perception can be highly influenced by emotion and an accurate memory of what the eyes saw mixed in with internal perceptions and interpretations of what was being seen is a shady area.
 Furthermore, an individual could very easily lie about what they saw for a variety of reasons, again bringing such evidence into question.
 Eyewitness testimony is a dangerous basis for a conviction.

 After an increase in cases where eyewitness testimony was called into question and innocent people were being sent to jail, the 1976 Devlin Report was published in the UK with a recommendation that no individual should be convicted based on eyewitness testimony alone.
 A recommendation that while makes sense has not been made into law.

 Furthermore, the Turnbull Guidelines in 1977 were introduced by a judge who recognized the danger of eyewitness evidence for miscarriages of justice.
-These meant that judges need to advise juries of caution regarding such testimony, however when juries listen to a witness stating they saw the person commit the crime and they are sitting in the courtroom, they are more than likely to believe them, particularly if they appear credible.
+These new guidelines meant that judges need to advise juries of caution regarding such testimony, however, when juries listen to a witness stating they saw the person commit the crime and they are sitting in the courtroom, they are more than likely to believe them, particularly if they appear credible.

 Expert and Forensic Evidence